nmashchenko/teameights/server/docs/file-uploading.md

 ## Drivers support

-Out of box boilerplate support two drivers: `local` and `s3`.
+Out of box support two drivers: `local` and `s3`.
 You can set it in `.env` file, variable `FILE_DRIVER`.
 If you want use other service for storing files, you can extend it.

 ---